 As you asses, you will of course want to stay connect.
 Is there opportunity to use a visual platform like Zoom or Collaborate?
 These platforms can allow you to also enhance the ways you communicate, finding efficiencies in work process while still maintaining connection.
 Such tools have also come a long way.
 Zoom has the potential to change backgrounds, adding a variety of locations and environments that change the day to day doldrums of the workplace we may have been used to.
 Do you need technology, a better phone, a laptop over a desktop, or anything else vital to performing your job in the best way possible?

-When it comes to workspace many changes occurred so quickly that it probably did feel overwhelming, moving us into emergency room-like circumstances.
-Our workspace is a very important place.
-Being at home doesn’t mean the loss of this, but rather renegotiating the office to home environment in a quick and meaningful way.
+When it comes to workspace many changes occurred so quickly during the onset of COVID-19 that many felt the extreme sense of overwhelmedness, moving us into emergency room-like circumstances.
+Without a doubt, our workspace is a very important place that has been cultivated and understood in our minds.
+Being at home however doesn’t mean the loss of this, but rather renegotiating the office to home environment in a quick and meaningful way.
 Because you may also share the space now, it is important to work with the family to do a quick diagnostic.
 Talk through appropriating space.
 Independent realms of working and living should be honored by finding where in your house you want to work.
 You can reclaim your former workspace wherever you worked before but now it will look and feel different, however, what is most important is that you identify where that space will be, even if it’s in a small corner of the room.

 Appropriating workspace also means that you consider the most ideal place in your home where you can work.
 One of the things with a rapid change in environmental conditions is the need to re-appropriate conditions in our proximity, this is within our control.
 Honoring our former independent realms of living, where partners went off to work and children to school, everyone had this component in place but now it must be re-appropriated.
 This is healthy for your entire family as well to engage in the conversation, stake out the space and talk about honoring those spaces.
 This can be achieved when we stake out our space to work, whether it is from a kitchen table to the corner of a room, even the garage if you have one.
 Designating that spot, if you haven’t already done so or you want to re-asses, is an important step.
 Analyzing the space, modifying it for your needs is healthy and pulls in creative ways to organize your environment.
 We must honor our independence and psychological need for our own space through a modified system for now so engage the potentials.